Aliases for UGT1A5 Gene

 GeneCards Summary for UGT1A5 Gene

 UGT1A5 (UDP Glucuronosyltransferase 1 Family, Polypeptide A5) is a Protein Coding gene.
-Diseases associated with UGT1A5 include bilirubin metabolic disorder and sickle cell anemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include glucuronosyltransferase activity.
+Diseases associated with UGT1A5 include pericholangitis.
+Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+GO annotations related to this gene include carbohydrate binding and glucuronosyltransferase activity.
 An important paralog of this gene is UGT2B15.

 UniProtKB/Swiss-Prot for UGT1A5 Gene